lucavh/knowledge-base/README.md

-# ml-literature
+# my-notes
-This repository contains a collection of research papers and other literature that I gathered during my own learning journey.
+This repository contains a collection of notes and useful links I gathered during my own learning journey.